-History of Print Culture in Modern America, Center for the
+History of Print and Digital Culture, Center for the

-For nearly twenty years the Center for the History of Print Culture in Modern America has been fostering the interdisciplinary study of print culture, through lectures and colloquia, biennial conferences, and the University of Wisconsin Press series "Print Culture History in Modern America."
+For nearly twenty years the Center for the History of Print and Digital Culture has been fostering the interdisciplinary study of print, through lectures and colloquia, biennial conferences, and the University of Wisconsin Press series "Print Culture History in Modern America."
 The Center encourages scholarly work on the authorship, reading, publication and distribution of print--and now digital--materials, produced by those at both the center and the periphery of power.

 Campus Address: School of Library and Information Studies, 4234 Helen C. White Hall, 600 N. Park Street, Madison, WI 53706